wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.5.2 =
+* [Update] The Reports Library (wp-slimstat-db.php) has been streamlined.
+Please make sure to update your custom add-ons to use the new structure, or contact us if you need help.
+* [Update] The new DB Library uses 1 more SQL query per report, but much less PHP memory to store the results.
+You'll notice the difference!
+* [Fix] A snippet of code meant to be part of a future update, sneaked into v3.5.1, breaking the compatibility with WP SlimStat Shortcodes.
+We apologize for any inconvenience this may have caused.

 = 3.5.1 =
 * [Note] We got quite a lot of feedback about the new interface.
 Thank you for speaking up (yes, I'm looking at you, Romain and dFactory)!